deepchocolate/glm-extras/README.md

 and converts this back to the liability scale.
 It depends on a given prevalence of a binary phenotype, which is most certainly an uncertain parameter.

+To my knowledge, it is appropriate when studying the R2 in models where case status is the phenotype is the outcome being modeled.
+Whether it is appropriate when the outcome phenotype differs from the phenotype defining a case is another question...

 If using a linear (gaussian) model to analyse a binary phenotype it is possible to pass the number of cases (in the meaning of that `y=1`) and controls to override